brookhong/brookhong.github.io/_posts/2019-06-07-build-up-your-vocabulary-as-you-read.md

 {{ page.title }}
 ================
+## Privacy Policy of Dictorium Android App

+Dictorium Android App will NOT collect any user data.
+All user data are stored on their own devices, and can be removed from user interfaces.

+The only permission that this App requires is Storage, which is for users to store their picked new words from reading online.
+There are some extra data stored too, such as rates of users on how much they know their new words, which are used in Flash card in the App.
+Again all these data are stored on their own devices and will NOT be collected by any means.

+## Introduction

 There are some issues when you try to memorize new words,
 1. how to uphold the thing